-If you haven’t experienced the Greek Stuffed Tomatoes with Rice, you’re in for a delightful surprise.
+If you haven’t experienced the Greek Stuffed Tomatoes with Rice (Yemista), you’re in for a delightful surprise.
 This wholesome combination of tomatoes, rice, potatoes and fresh herbs, baked in a rich tomato and olive oil sauce, will have you lining up for seconds.

 Yemista, stuffed tomatoes with rice, currants, and herbs, served with potato wedges in tomato-olive oil sauce on a white plate.